dukeatcoding/dXml/readme.markdown

 ### Parsing xml

-dXml's parsing abilities are of course basd around the SDK NSXMLParser class.
+dXml's parsing abilities are of course based around the SDK NSXMLParser class.
 However I have wrapped all the internally functionality with some tweaks of my own.
 Mainly to process a stream of xml into the document model.
 Because developers also regaularly want to parse xml that is stored in NSString objects rather than the default NSData and NSUrl sources, I've added that functionality as well.

 In the previous section there is an example of using the XmlParser.
 It's not hard, just two lines of code:

 	XmlParser *parser = [XmlParser parserWithXml: xml];
 	XmlDocument *xmlDoc = [parser parse];

-There are two other variations on the factory message `[XmlParser parserWithXml: _xml_]`. `[XmlParser parserWithData: _data_]` and `[XmlParser parserWithUrl: _url_]`.
+There are two other variations on the factory message `[XmlParser parserWithXml: xml]`. `[XmlParser parserWithData: data]` and `[XmlParser parserWithUrl: url]`.
 These provide the same parsing abilities as supplied by NSXMLParser.

 ### Generating xml

-### Slick trick - templating xml
+By the time you are reading this you should already have figured out the two methods for generating xml from the document model. `[model asXmlString]` and `[model asPrettyXmlString]`.
+Usually in code you wout use asXmlString to produce output for a server request. asPrettyXmlString is just present to help with deb logs.

 ### More about XmlNode